 Chuck Williams has been appearing throughout New England and in recent years has gone coast to coast with his music.
 Raised in Toledo, Ohio, Chuck has lived most of his adult life in the Berkshire Mountains of Massachusetts, moving to the Buzzards Bay shoreline in 2002.
-His writing has been gaining notice throughout song circles and he has earned several awards for his finely tuned craft.
-He can take you on a journey that makes you think, smile and at times want to cry.
 He has been traveling to coffeehouses, performing arts centers and festivals sowing seeds of his songs along the way.

-Chuck is the President of the Rhode Island Songwriters Association.
-He is also a member of Folk Alliance, NERFA and ASCAP
+Chuck was the President of the Rhode Island Songwriters Association (RISA) for nine years.
+He is also a member of Folk Alliance, NERFA, ASCAP and the ACMA.

 'Williams employs a voice that resembles Neil Young's with the edges rounded-off.
 There seems to be a proud and strong tradition of folk music speaking truth to power within his tunes'.